Bang! Bang!

 If you take a few minutes every day to deliberately take deep, slow breaths, you can begin to experience calm and significantly less stress.

-Move
+#2 Move

 Get active.
 The more you move, the more your body will release “feel-good’ hormones that’ll make you happier.
 You’ll also get to release all the pent-up energy in your body.
+If you can’t hit the gym or the tracks, you can do push-ups in your bedroom and skip in your corridor.

-Positive thinking
+#3 Positive thinking

 Instead of seeing your cup as half-empty, see it as half-full.
 Often, there’s a bright side that stress won’t allow you to see.
 Find that last glimmer of hope and hold on to it.
-Practising positive self-talk and staying around people that exude positivity is quite helpful.
+Practising positive self-talk and staying around people who exude positivity is quite helpful.

-Get social support
+#4 Get social support

 You may want to lean towards your friends, family, and even religious community to help weather this storm.
 If you’ve learned how to build strong relationships, you can use their help to find your way when you’re about to lose it.